airtai/faststream/docs/docs/en/scheduling.md

 {!> includes/scheduling/taskiq_broker.md !}

+!!! note ""
+    We patched original `TaskiqScheduler` to support message generation callbacks, but its signature the same.

 `#!python broker.task(...)` has the same with the original `broker.publish(...)` signature and allows you to plan your publishing tasks usign the great **taskiq** `schedule` option (you can learn more about it [here](https://taskiq-python.github.io/available-components/schedule-sources.html#labelschedulesource){.external-link target="_blank"}).

 Finally, to run the scheduler, please use the **taskiq CLI** command: